uselesstechjunks/leetcode/docs/source/math/linalg/funan.rst

 	* Any vector :math:`\mathbf{u}\in V_{\mathcal{F}}` can be written as

 		.. math:: \mathbf{u}=\langle \mathbf{u},\mathbf{e}_1\rangle+\cdots\langle \mathbf{u},\mathbf{e}_n\rangle=\sum_{i=1}^n \langle \mathbf{u},\mathbf{e}_i\rangle
-	* For well-defined (i.e. can define :math:`L_2` norm as per above) periodic functions, we can have basis functions of odd and even frequencies
+	* For "well-behaved" (i.e. square-integrable so that one can define :math:`L_2` norm as per above) periodic functions, we can have basis functions of odd and even frequencies
 	* TODO:

 .. seealso::